cblanquera/mcp/docs/documenting/Documentation-Style-Guide.md

 Always add a description after every supporting point.
 If you cannot determine a proper description, then summarize or paraphrase or tl;dr the supporting points in this section.
 If this section has no supporting points, then summarize or paraphrase or tl;dr the content in this section you are about to describe.

 A document block is a paragraph, bullet list, number list, code, alert, etc.; any formatted group of text that are meant to be together.
-Document blocks should be separated by an empty line. a properly executed document block looks like the following *(and notice the empty line)*.
+Document blocks must be separated by an empty line. a properly executed document block looks like the following *(and notice the empty line)*.

 ```
 If code blocks contains code please add the language in the meta area of the code block so it can be colorized.